Teeth Cleaning for Kids

-A dental prophylaxis is a cleaning treatment performed to thoroughly clean the teeth and gums.
-Prophylaxis is an important dental treatment for stopping the progression of gingivitis and periodontal disease.
+A dental cleaning (prophylaxis) is a cleaning treatment performed to thoroughly clean the teeth and gums.
+Teeth Cleaning is an important dental treatment for stopping the progression of gingivitis and periodontal disease.

 - Plaque removal.
 Tartar (also referred to as calculus) and plaque buildup, both above and below the gum line, can result in serious periodontal problems.
 Unfortunately, even with a proper home brushing and flossing routine, it can be impossible to remove all debris, bacteria and deposits from gum pockets.
 The experienced eye of a dentist or hygienist using specialized dental equipment is necessary to catch potentially damaging buildup.